JamesTrick/blog/content/posts/docker-machine-learning.md

 COPY ./models /home/project/app/models
 ```

 You may notice, that we haven’t specified `flask run` or any equivalent command in our Dockerfile.
 This is because we want to use gunicorn to start our Flask application.

 We also want to it to be started alongside our nginx container when.
 So we’ll be doing this when we configure Docker Compose later on.

 ### nginx

-nginx in our case replaces the default Flask webserver and is a lot more scalable and reliable than Flask’s built in server.
+nginx in our case replaces the default Flask webserver and is significantly more scalable and production-ready than Flask’s built in server.

 We can set up nginx by creating a new directory within our project root, and creating a Dockerfile with the following: